sfsworms/phd-scripts/peak_ratio/README.md

 ### reference_analysis.py

-This one takes data from reference ab1 obtaine by treating them as samples in steve's script, and manually computing the relative intensities, as well as adding the sequences.
-(See the exemple file for the expected format).
+This one takes data from reference .ab1 obtained by treating them as samples in steve's script.
+The file should then be manually edited to compute the relative intensities (divide by the ref sequence) and adding the actual expected nucleotide.

+The file fed into the script should have four columns name 'a_rel', 'c_rel', 'g_rel' and 't_rel' containing the relative intensities, a "position" column indicating the position in the peptide, a "peptide" column indicating the name of the peptide and a "nucleotide" column containing the base present in that peptide at that position.

-It outputs a file with the reference relative intensity for each nucleotide-position pair present in the references, as well as the sd if that was averaged over multiple reference peak.
+It outputs a file with the reference relative intensity for each nucleotide-position pair present in the references, as well as the sd if that was averaged over multiple reference peak and a "unique_peptides" column indicating how many peptides had that base at that position.

+You can call the program as follow: python reference_analysis.py input.xlsx output.xlsx

+Where input.xlsc and output.xlsx are names of the input reference file and the desired name for the output file.

+### ratio.py

+This script compute a ratio of peptides at each position for a mixed peptide.
+This script simply gives the relative peak of a nucleatide divided by the relative peak of the reference for that base and position, so percentage don't always sum up to 100 and should be normalized manually afterward.

+If there is a peak at a position that has no equivalent in the reference, its proportion is arbitrarily set to zero.

+#### Inputs
+This script takes in a reference.xlsx file created by reference_analysis.py.
+It takes a sample.xlsx file created by the previous script and then modified manually to contain 'a_rel', 'c_rel', 'g_rel' and 't_rel' columns?

+#### Outputs
+It create an excel sheet with, for each position, a proportions of the fours bases at that position, as well as a "peptide" column with the peptide name.

+#### Call
+The script can be called with
+python ratio.py reference.xlsx sample.xlsx percentage.xlsx
+Where reference.xlsx sample.xlsx and percentage.xlsx are respectively the name of the file with the reference peak, the file with the samples, and the desired output file.